 - When using detergents always use the recommended dilution ratios.

-- Always mop, scrape or blot up any excess prior to treatment.
+- Always mop, scrape or blot up any excess before treatment.

 - Try and encourage quick drying by leaving windows doors open etc.